Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

 cd helm
 ```

-Each helm chart that you can use has the following keys and you need to set them.
+Each helm chart that you can use has the following key-map values which you will need to set depending on your needs.
 The `cluster.provider` is used
 as a key for the various cloud features enabled.
 Please specify only one cloud provider, not both.
 At present, the
 charts have full support for cloud native services in both AWS and Azure.
 Please note that if you use
 GCP, IBM etc please set `cluster.provider: local` and set `cluster.cloudNativeServices: false`.

 Please update the `aws` or `azure` map as shown below if you deploy to either cloud provider.